 In November 1997, Loaves & Fishes was able to move to a basement site at 43 Buena Vista in Devens.
 Mass Development’s charged a remarkable rent of just $1 per year.
 The extra space allowed the Pantry to have everything under one roof and to switch to a client-choice system, allowing clients to select their own groceries.

 In May of 2005, the Pantry moved to an interim location at 37 MacArthur Avenue and awaited the renovations to be completed at our new and final home, 234 Barnum Avenue.
 The building was purchased from Mass Development for $1, and a capital campaign raised well over one million dollars to pay for renovations, upgrades, and the establishment of a permanent Endowment Fund to help pay operating expenses associated with owning a building.

-Loaves & Fishes is widely recognized in the six communities we serve for our consistent provision of food, clothing, and referral services to over 500 families a month.
+Loaves & Fishes is widely recognized in the six communities we serve for our consistent provision of food and referral services to over 800 families a year.
 Volunteers continue to be the energy of our operations.
 As demand continues to grow, so does the dedication and generosity of our volunteers and donors.

 Everyone at Loaves & Fishes has worked hard to earn the respect of the communities we have served for over thirty years.
 The residents of area towns are extremely supportive, and the efforts of religious groups, schools, businesses, scouts, service clubs, civic organizations and individuals continue to be significant success factors for the program.
 We continue to keep Loaves & Fishes responsive to needs in our communities.
 We seek to strengthen and add to the service we provide, meeting the varied needs of those we serve and encouraging and helping them to reach self-sufficiency and independence.